• A new survey has found that less than a third of workers feel they are strongly values by their employers.

-Employers often lure top talent by offering a large paycheck, but the survey indicated the top thing happy employees enjoy about their jobs is their coworkers.
+Employers often lure top talent by offering a large paycheck, but the survey indicates that the top thing that happy employees enjoy about their jobs is their coworkers.
 Just over half (51 percent) of respondents listed “great colleagues & peers” as the top thing they love about their job, followed by “the nature of the work” (35 percent) and “freedom & autonomy” (15 percent).

 TINYpulse’s platform is designed to measure and monitor employee feedback.
 The app sends out weekly surveys to company employees and provides anonymous feedback to management, allowing them to stay up-to-date on a company’s work environment.